kijanawoodard/Blog/src/Blog.Web/Content/posts/setting-up-azure-cdn.markdown

 I was confused at first, but the simple choice was setting the Endpoint Type as web app.
 Once I chose my site, most of the other options were filled in.

 For some reason, the Standard Verizon option didn't work well for me.
-It's has a 90 minute propagation time and I couldn't quite seem to get things working consistently.
+It has a 90 minute propagation time and I couldn't quite seem to get things working consistently.
 Since the Standard Akamai option has a 1 minute propagation time, I switched to that.
 The CDN worked quite smoothly from there.

 To switch, I had to delete the CDN in azure portal and set it back up again.
 Fortunately, the names I used were released and avaialble again the second time.